 An impact of increasing numbers of pensioners relative to active contributing members is the increasing need for investment income of the Plan to fund future income requirements.
-Pensions paid annually to retirees are 155% of the annual regular contributions from Plan members and the University.
-In addition, the University is making unfunded liability special payments to make up the unfunded liability shortfall calculated by the Plan actuaries.
+Pensions paid annually to retirees are 162% of the annual regular contributions from Plan members and the University.
+In addition, the University has been making unfunded liability special payments to make up the unfunded liability shortfall calculated by the Plan actuaries.
+That is no longer the case in 2021.

-Plan member transactions: Member and University regular contributions 2019 2018 to the plan \$5,756,512 \$5,447,610 Unfunded liability special payments to the plan 21,000 156,000 Transfers from other plans 611,601 53,355 Pensions paid to retired members 8,929,773 8,683,502 Death benefits and refund settlements due to terminations 929,418 993,273 d) The Brandon University Retirement Plan is subject to a periodic valuation by an independent actuary to determine whether the current Plan assets and contributions from members and the University will adequately fund future benefits.
+Plan member transactions: Member and University regular contributions 2020 2019 to the plan \$5,680,018 \$5,756,512 Unfunded liability special payments to the plan 26,000 21,000 Transfers from other plans 167,299 611,601 Pensions paid to retired members 9,194,105 8,929,773 Death benefits and refund settlements due to terminations 2,066,816 929,418 d) The Brandon University Retirement Plan is subject to a periodic valuation by an independent actuary to determine whether the current Plan assets and contributions from members and the University will adequately fund future benefits.
 The Pension Benefits Act of Manitoba requires that such a study be done at least every three years as long as the solvency ratio of the Plan is greater than 0.90.
-The most recent valuation was performed by Eckler Ltd. as at December 31, 2019.
-Using the solvency valuation method, the Plan had a deficiency of assets over actuarial (calculated) liabilities of \$46,474,000 (\$41,552,000 in 2018).
-Using the going-concern or aggregate method, the Plan had an unfunded liability of \$174,000 in 2019 (\$139,000 in 2018).
+The most recent valuation was performed by Eckler Ltd. as at December 31, 2020.
+Using the solvency valuation method, the Plan had a deficiency of assets over actuarial (calculated) liabilities of \$52,649,000 (\$46,474,000 in 2019).
+Using the going-concern or aggregate method, the Plan had a surplus of \$9,785,000 in 2020 (\$174,000 unfunded liability in 2019).

 The University is required to make special payments to fund the unfunded liability over a maximum 15 year amortization period.
-The remaining existing unfunded liability will be funded over the next 8 years.
-The annual special payment for 2019 was \$21,000 (2018 \$156,000).
+The annual special payment for 2020 was \$26,000 (2019 \$21,000).
 No additional special payment is required to be made for the solvency deficiency because the University is exempted under the Solvency Exemption for Public Sector Pension Plans Regulation.
-However, since the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires that the next valuation be effective no later than December 31, 2020.
-It will be completed in 2021.
+However, since the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires that the next valuation be effective no later than December 31, 2021.
+It will be completed in 2022.